Chesterfield St Helena School: The 1930s

-On the academic side changes had taken place throughout the nineteen twenties.
-No longer were girls content simply to stay at home at the end of their school life.
-There was a steady increase of pupils going on to further education, especially into student teaching – a remarkably good system was introduced whereby a girl thinking of embarking on a teaching career did a year's practice teaching in a school before going on to college.
-Those who found they were not suited to the classroom could then seek another occupation.
-Girls going to University were becoming more numerous.
+During the 1920s,the school experienced significant academic evolution.Young women were no longer content to remain at home upon completing their secondary education; Instead, a growing number pursued higher education.
+This was particularly evident in the field of teacher training, which benefited from the introduction of a highly effective progressive system.
+Under this initiative, aspiring educators undertook a preparatory year of practical teaching before enrolling in college.
+This system served as a valuable filtering mechanism, allowing institutes unsuited for classroom management to redirect their career paths.
+Concurrently, university enrollment among female graduates steadily rose.
+Despite these academic advancements, health challenges remained a stark reality for the student body.
 Sadly there were those whose future looked bleak and there were a number of pupils who left on account of ill health reminding us that the 'good old days' lacked the medical skills to conquer tuberculosis, rheumatic fever and other debilitating illnesses.
 The nineteen twenties came to an end with the school flourishing both academically and on the sports field.
 Much progress had been made in adapting and improving the accommodation – and numbers were still rising.